 1. The root holds the plants firmly to the ground

-2. The roots absorbs water and mineral salts from the ground through a process called osmosis
+2. The roots absorb water and mineral salts from the ground through a process called osmosis

-3. The roots of some typical plants stores food like cassava and sweet potato
+3. The roots of some typical plants store food like cassava and sweet potato

 4. It aids respiration in some aerial plants